Skip to content

 Usage: scion cd-config

-Usage: scion cd-grove
+Usage: scion cd-project

 Change directory to the workspace of an agent.